Code-Institute-Submissions/portfolio-6/readme.md

 **Prerequisites:**
 ```
-This portfoilio has no prerequisites
+This portfolio has no prerequisites
 ```

 ### Forking The Repo